AramisMario/hexagonal-lambda/README.md

 The infrastructure layer is used to comunicate the core with "the external world", here we have impletentations of the ports known as Adapters.

 # driven
+The driven folder are for everything in the infrastructure layer related to the other services our software needs.
+He you'll find the secondary adapters, the repositories, and mappers to transform data from entity to plain objects and viceversa.

 # drivenAdapters
 The driven Adapters are implementations of the application secondary ports, we use these implementations to comunicate with external resources and mantain the core of our service completily independent of a particular external service.